 Arm, Axillary, or Upper Lesions

-Traumatic injury of the arm such as humerus fractures can rarely cause paralysis of the median nerve, whereas an acute traumatic injury from a deep wound is more frequent.
-Stab wounds, stab wounds, gunshot wounds, high energy injuries such as road accidents, or more complex brachial plexus injuries can induce nerve lesion at the axilla, or upper.
+Traumatic injury of the arm, such as humerus fractures, can rarely cause paralysis of the median nerve, whereas an acute traumatic injury from a deep wound is more frequent.
+Stab wounds, stab wounds, gunshot wounds, high energy injuries such as road accidents, or more complex brachial plexus injuries can induce nerve lesion at the axilla or upper.
 Damage at this level causes paralysis of all the innervated musculature of the median nerve and sensory impairment.

 Tinel test and Phalen test are of fundamental importance for the diagnosis of carpal tunnel syndrome.
 If the history and physical exam are inconclusive to differentiate between a nerve root injury and a distal median nerve injury, electromyography (EMG) and nerve conduction study are diagnostic options.

 A nerve conduction test can detect impairment in the median nerve conduction across the carpal tunnel while having normal conduction along everywhere else in its path.
 An EMG can be used to determine if there is pathology within the muscles innervated by the median nerve.
 Of note, the usefulness in EMG is in the exclusion of polyneuropathy or radiculopathy.
-Nerve conduction studies have demonstrated to be up to 99% specific for the carpal tunnel, although it may be normal in patients with mild symptoms.
+Nerve conduction studies have been demonstrated to be up to 99% specific for the carpal tunnel, although it may be normal in patients with mild symptoms.

 According to the nerve conduction velocity, carpal tunnel syndrome can classify as:

 Management of median nerve injury depends on the etiology.
 Splinting is considered a first-line treatment option for mild to moderate carpal tunnel.
 Research shows it to be superior to placebo, but no single splint stands out as superior.
 However, a separate study has shown a neutral wrist splint to be twice as effective in symptomatic relief compared to that of an extension splint.
 If initially starting with night splints, and the patient does not have relief after one month, the recommendation is to continue for another one to two months but add another conservative treatment modalities to the care plan.
-Splints can be worn at night or continuously, but have continuous use has not been shown to be superior to night time wearing the splint.
+Splints can be worn at night or continuously, but have continuous use has not been shown to be superior to nighttime wearing the splint.

 Other conservative therapies include physical therapy, yoga, and therapeutic ultrasound.
-Again, first-line for conservative management in the case of mild to moderate carpal tunnel are corticosteroid injections and night splints.
+Again, the first-line for conservative management in the case of mild to moderate carpal tunnel are corticosteroid injections and night splints.
 Combined conservative treatment modalities are the recommendation for carpal tunnel syndrome.
 They are more effective than any modality used alone.
-A local corticosteroid injection has been shown to delay the need for surgery at one-year following an injection.
+A local corticosteroid injection has been shown to delay the need for surgery at one year following an injection.
 The risks of a local corticosteroid injection include possible injection into the median nerve as well as tendon rupture.
 The recommendation is to do a carpal tunnel injection under ultrasound guidance to limit risks and improve the accuracy of the injection.
 When comparing 80 mg of methylprednisolone to 40 mg for a corticosteroid injection into the carpal tunnel, both groups were was less likely than placebo to have surgery at 12 months following the injection.